Koherence as the Ontology of Attachment: From Infants to Intelligence Fields

 Recovery Rate

-Securely attached individuals recover from setbacks faster
+Securely attached individuals recover from setbacks faster due to adaptive coping mechanisms.

 60%